awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-approve.md

 ------

 NotificationArn
-The ARN of an Amazon SNS topic for Automation approvals\.
+The Amazon Resource Name \(ARN of an Amazon Simple Notification Service \(Amazon SNS\) topic for Automation approvals\.
 When you specify an `aws:approve` step in a runbook, Automation sends a message to this topic letting principals know that they must either approve or reject an Automation step\.
 The title of the Amazon SNS topic must be prefixed with "Automation"\.
 Type: String
 Required: No

 Message
-The information you want to include in the SNS topic when the approval request is sent\.
+The information you want to include in the Amazon SNS topic when the approval request is sent\.
 The maximum message length is 4096 characters\.
 Type: String
 Required: No